vvaezian/vvaezian.github.io/Programming Languages/SQL Server.md

 - The table need to be present.
 So if we want to empty if beforehand use `truncate` statement: `truncate table my_table`
 - We can use -T (Trusted Connection) for windows Authentication instead of providing user/pass
 - If `^M$` at the end it should work fine without -r option.
 For `$` as line ending use `-r "0x0a"`.
 - `-F` option indicated which line to start.
-So use `-F 2` to exclude header.
+So to exclude header use `-F 2` .
 - Speed test: ~6 MB/s from local. ~3 MB/s from EC2
 - To run from Python
 ```python